iluvjava/numb_meth/README.md

         * Test at the end of the fixed point iteration, if p(x_final) is not small enough or x_final blown up, then try again with a new guess with a larger interval for the initial guess.
 3. How to expand the root form of a polynomial into the regular form?
     * Interpolation, but we need one extra points other than the roots to make it, interpolation is easy because we can just use the numpy module.
-4. [URGENT] For repeated roots, there is a chance the roots are slightly off, could be a result that the algorithm didn't detect the existence of repeated root during the Newton Iteration.
+4. For repeated roots, there is a chance the roots are slightly off, could be a result that the algorithm didn't detect the existence of repeated root during the Newton Iteration.
    * The problem is, the derivative of the fixed-point function near the root is larger than a threshold, causing it to be mis-identified as a root that is not repeating.
 My guess is, it's caused by just taking the derivative of the fixed-point function along the real line....
+   * It turns out that there is nothing wrong with the derivative of the fixed point function, instead, the better solution is to just test on the derivative on the polynomial.
+   * Instead of computing the derivative of the fixed point iteration, we should consider computing the derivative of the function at the point near the repeated roots and see if it's close to zero.
+Due to the cancellation error from the Nested Multiplications, it's likely that this will expose a repeated root.
+5. The accuracy for the repeated roots should be dynamically adjusted when solving the polynomial, appearently if the roots is having a multiplicity that is larger than 5, it's very likely that it will get mistaken to be several roots that are very close together.
+    * Cause By:
+        The condition for testing f^{(k + 1)}(c) > 0 mistaken the roots as non repeating roots because f(c)^{(k + 1)}(c) produces a huge number due to large k + 1 accumulating for the derivatives. \[NEED MORE INVESTIGATION\]

 ## Potential Challenges: